drush-ops/drush/commands/make/README.txt

 where `drush make` can be used within an existing Drupal site.

     drush make [-options] [filename.make] [build path]

-### Options

-    --contrib-destination=path

-      Specify a path under which modules and themes should be placed.
-Defaults to sites/all.

-    --force-complete

-      Force a complete build even if errors occur.

-    --ignore-checksums

-      Do not verify md5 checksums for downloaded files.

-    --md5

-      Output an md5 hash of the current build after completion.

-    --no-clean

-      Leave temporary build directories in place instead of cleaning up after completion.

-    --no-core

-      Do not require a Drupal core project to be specified.

-    --no-patch-txt

-      Do not write a PATCHES.txt file in the directory of each patched project.

-    --prepare-install

-      Prepare the built site for installation.
-Generate a properly permissioned settings.php and files directory.

-    --tar

-      Generate a tar archive of the build.
-The output filename will be [build path].tar.gz.

-    --test

-      Run a temporary test build and clean up.

-    --translations=languages

-      Retrieve translations for the specified comma-separated list of language(s) if available for all projects.

-    --working-copy

-      Where possible, retrieve a working copy of projects from their respective repositories.

-### Examples

-1. Build a Drupal site at `example/` including Drupal core and any projects defined in the makefile:

-        drush make example.make example

-2. Build a tarball of the platform above as `example.tar.gz`:

-        drush make --tar example.make example

-3. Build an installation profile within an existing Drupal site:

-        drush make --no-core --contrib-destination=. installprofile.make

 The `.make` file format
 -----------------------